Nganji1/the_book_wizard/README.md

  Footer & Credits
  At the bottom, you'll see a footer with credits, the year and me who designed the app.

- NB: I used a single file including inline css and javascript to keep my work neat no need for alot of files.